chili

 Input: Simulation options

-Opt, the options structure, collects all settings relating to the algorithm used and the behaviour of the function.
-The most important settings are:
+Opt, the options structure, collects all settings relating to the algorithm used and the behavior of the function.
+The most important settings are LLMK, highField, pImax, and GridSize, since they determine the basis size and the number of orientations for powder averaging.
+If any of these settings is too small, the spectrum will not be converged.

-Specifies the rotational basis size by giving the maximum values for, in that order, even L, odd L, K and M. K and M must be less than or equal to the maximum value of L.
+Specifies the rotational basis size by giving the maximum values for, in that order, even L, odd L, M, and K. All four numbers must be non-negative.
+The maximum values for M and K must be less than or equal to the maximum value of L. The larger the numbers, the larger the rotational basis.

-If this field is not specified, chili automatically picks a medium-sized basis.
-This is adequate for many, but certainly not all, cases.
+If this field is not specified, chili uses a default basis.
+This is adequate only for common X-band spectra of nitroxides.
 In general, the basis needs to be larger for slower motions and can be smaller for faster motions.
-It is stronly advised to vary these settings to check whether the simulated spectrum is converged.
+It is strongly advised to increase these four numbers until the simulated spectrum is converged.
+One approach is to start from [2 0 0 0] and increase each of the four numbers in turn, run the simulation, and see if the spectrum changes.
+Once the spectrum doesn't change anymore, the basis is sufficiently large.

 LiouvMethod

-This specifies which method is used to construct the Liouville matrix.
-The two possible values are 'Freed' and 'general'.
-The first method is very fast, but limited to one electron spin with S=1/2 and up to two nuclei.
-Also, the nuclear quadrupole interaction is neglected.
-On the other hand, the general method works for any spin system, but is significantly slower.
+This specifies which method is use to construct the Liouville matrix (i.e. the Hamiltonian and the relaxation superoperator).
+The two possible values are 'fast' and 'general'.
+The fast method is very fast, but limited to one electron spin with S=1/2 coupled to up to two nuclei and to orientational potentials with even L≤4, zero M, even K ≤2, and real coefficients.
+On the other hand, the general method works for any spin system and any form of potential, but is significantly slower.
 By default, chili uses the fast method if applicable and falls back to the general method otherwise.

 PostConvNucs